TT33 (tomb)

-Since 2018, the works of the French Archaeological Mission in Asasif (IFAO, University of Strasbourg, CNRS, under the supervision of the Egyptian Ministry of Tourism and Antiquities) revealed a significant archaeological deposit from the early 18th dynasty inside the enclosure of Padiamenope(TT 33).
-For example, in November of that year, 1000 ushabti and an intact sarcophagus of a female mummy called Thuya was discovered, the latter dating to the 18th Dynasty.
+Since 2018, the works of the French Archaeological Mission in Asasif (IFAO, University of Strasbourg, CNRS, under the supervision of the Egyptian Ministry of Tourism and Antiquities) revealed a significant archaeological deposit from the early 18th dynasty inside the enclosure of Padiamenope (TT 33).
+For example, in November of that year, 1000 ushabtis and an intact sarcophagus of a female mummy called Thuya were discovered, the latter dating to the 18th Dynasty.

 In October 2019, the Ministry of Antiquities announced the discovery of 30 mummies found within the vicinity of the tomb.
 The mummy cache consists of 23 adult males, 5 adult females, and 2 children, all of whom are assumed to be connected to Theban priesthood.
 The coffins were stacked on top of each other and upon opening, the mummies were found to be well preserved with their wrappings intact.
 Mostafa Waziri, general secretary of Supreme Council of Antiquities, stated that the tomb is the largest cache found in a century, with previous noteworthy caches being DB320, KV35, and Bab el-Gasus.